How to Install RPM Fusion on Fedora 40 or 39

 sudo dnf install discord

-Search for Packages in RPM Fusion Repository
+Search for Packages in the RPM Fusion Repository

 To search for packages available through the DNF package manager, including those in the RPM Fusion repositories, use the dnf search command.
 For example, to search for Discord, run: